johnfedoruk/bangular/aio/content/guide/dynamic-component-loader.md

 Instead, you need a way to load a new component without a fixed reference to the component in the ad banner's template.

-Angular comes with its own API for loading components dynamically.
+Bangular comes with its own API for loading components dynamically.

 {@a directive}